MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/datasync.md

 ### Push

 Push is an operation on the sync context and sends all CUD changes since the last push.
-Note that it is not possible to send only an individual table's changes, because otherwise operations could be sent out of order.
+It is not possible to send only an individual table's changes, because otherwise operations could be sent out of order.
 Push executes a series of REST calls to your Azure Mobile App backend, which in turn modifies your server database.

 ### Pull